-Hybrid Work: Where work will take place in the futureBlog / 20.
-Oktober 2022 / bei Hans Rusinek
+Hybrid Work: Where work will take place in the futureBlog / 25.
+Mai 2021 / bei Hans Rusinek

 WHY REMOTE WORK IS THE COMEBACK OF THE CENTURY

 Teaser: In this, the second part of a series on the future of hybrid work, we examine places of work.
-With 19th century industrialization, work was driven out of the home and moved instead to factories and offices.
+With 19th-century industrialization, work was driven out of the home and moved to factories and offices instead.
 Because of the coronavirus, it is partially returning home in hybrid work models.

 A LOOK BACK AT THE WORLD OF WORK

-That’s why it’s worth looking back.
-What were people leaving behind at the factory gate, what interconnected world of work and home?
-And could this give us clues for the future?
+It’s worth looking back.
+At the factory gate, people were leaving behind an interconnected world of work and home.
+Could this shift give us clues for the future?

-Until industrialization, people lived and worked in the same building, at their forge, their mill, their farm.
+Until industrialization, people lived and worked in the same building, at their forge, mill, and farm.
 This home merged with that of the neighbors, with whom one exchanged and traded and to whom one married off one’s children.
 Home was where living, community, and occupation intersected.
 At home, everyone slept cheek by jowl, including servants and apprentices.
-At home, there was a lot of traffic.
 The concept of privacy did not exist.
-And the term “home town” as a distinction from the place of residence did not even appear in the dictionary until the 1800s: Before mass labor migration to the cities, there was no need for it, because where you were born was the same as your place of residence (and work!).
+The term “hometown” as a distinction from the place of residence didn't even appear in the dictionary until the 1800s.
+Before mass labor migration to the cities, there was no need for it, because where you were born was the same as your place of residence (and work!).

-Then, however, people began moving into the city, into small barracks very close to the factories, where everything was connected by a large steam engine; offices were soon added.
+Then, people began moving into the city, into small barracks very close to the factories, where everything was connected by a large steam engine.
+This was followed by the addition of offices.

-The important thing here was the change from demand-oriented to operation-oriented work.
+The key element of this shift was the move from demand-oriented to operation-oriented work.
 This took some getting used to.
-Since, for the first time, workers were paid weekly wages, the first did not come back after half of the month, and more stayed at home after the third week of the month: They were used to working only as much as they needed to live on during the month.
+Since workers were being paid weekly wages for the first time, some didn't return after two weeks, and more stayed home after the third week of the month.
+They were used to working only as much as they needed to live on during the month.

-We had to learn that their previous way of life, while possible in agriculture and handicrafts, was not tenable in industry.
-We succeeded all too well, and today we have completely lost the idea of working only as much as we need for short-term survival.
+They had to learn that their previous way of life, to work according to the need of the land or until they had earned enough money to live, was not tenable in industry.
+They succeeded all too well, and today we have completely lost the idea of working only as much as we need for short-term survival.

 ON THE FRONTIER OF A NEW-OLD WORKING WORLD